nihr43/jm/README.md

 ## jm
-##### A Jail Manager with a minimal feature set and a focus on simplicity
+##### A basic Jail Manager for VIMAGE jails

-jm is a FreeBSD jail manager written to provide a minimal viable feature set.  jm is intended to be used standalone, or to provide basic operations to a higher layer of resource managment.
+jm is a FreeBSD jail manager with a limited scope.
+Unlike similar tools, jm does not manipulate host network or storage resources.

 jm's core funtionality is as follows:
  - create